dolevf/bottle-acl-openpolicyagent/README.md

 Add Authorization to Python's Bottle Framework with Open Policy Agent

 # About
-This small example app demonstrates how to implement Access Control / Authorization to Python's Bottle Framework using Open Policy Agent.
+This small example app demonstrates how to implement Access Control / Authorization in Python's Bottle Framework, using Open Policy Agent.

 You can get a list of movies, delete or add movies to the list, depending on the requesting user's permissions.